bruce-hill/tomo/api/api.md

 list | `[T]` | The list to search through.  | -
 predicate | `func(item:&T -> Bool)` | A function that returns `yes` if the item's index should be returned or `no` if it should not.  | -

-**Return:** Returns the index of the first item where the predicate is true or `!Int` if no item matches.
+**Return:** Returns the index of the first item where the predicate is true or `none` if no item matches.

 **Example:**